samwells9/samwells9.github.io/_pages/blog.md

 </code></pre>

 <p>
-  This dataframe has all the matches for 2024, including those that have not been played yet, but we do not need those, so let's take them out.
-It would also be easier to read if    the datetime is just the date instead.
+  This dataframe has all the matches for 2024, including those that have not been played yet, but I did not need those, so I took them out.
+I thought it would be easier to read if the datetime was just the date instead, so I adjusted that as well.
+This is how I did that:
 </p>

 <pre style="font-size: 12px; padding: 10px; line-height: 1.2;"><code class="language-python">